List of Yu-Gi-Oh! GX characters: The Shadow Riders

 Amnael is the seventh and final member of the Shadow Riders.
 A homunculus inhabited by Banner's soul.
-Unable to find Banner's cat Pharaoh, Alexis Rhodes, Chazz Princeton, Jaden Yuki and the others start looking for him.
-While looking, Amnael challenges and defeats both Chazz and Alexis in a duel, who then get sucked into Amnael's book as a result.
-Jaden gets lead to the abandoned dorm where he defeated Titan.
-There he finds a mummified body that resembles Banner, and Amnael who later reveals himself to be the spirit of Banner.
+Unable to find Banner's cat Pharaoh, Alexis Rhodes, Chazz Princeton, Jaden Yuki, and the others start searching for him.
+While searching, Amnael challenges and defeats both Chazz and Alexis in a duel, who are sucked into Amnael's book as a result.
+Jaden is led to the abandoned dorm where he defeated Titan, where he finds a mummified body that resembles Banner and Amnael, who later reveals himself to be the spirit of Banner.
 Amnael and Jaden duel, which results in Jaden's victory.
 After giving Jaden his Emerald Tablet which previously held his Shadow Charm, Banner is reduced to dust along with his original mummified body.
-His spirit, however, lives on in the stomach of Pharaoh.
-His appearance is seen when the cat is clueless causing its body to retrieve Banner's spirit for a short amount of time.
+His spirit, however, lives on in the stomach of Pharaoh, and his appearance is seen when the cat is clueless, causing its body to retrieve Banner's spirit for a short amount of time.
 Amnael plays an Alchemy deck.

 Society of Light

-The Society of Light (光の結社, Hikari no Kessha) is a cult led by the alien-influenced Sartorius, the Society of Light's legion of followers dedicate themselves to worshipping the Light of Destruction, and are intent on cleansing the Earth of its deficiencies.
+The Society of Light (光の結社, Hikari no Kessha) is a cult led by the alien-influenced Sartorius, whose legion of followers dedicate themselves to worshipping the Light of Destruction and are intent on cleansing the Earth of its deficiencies.